-The use of live streaming over mobile devices creates a sonotope, a sound space which is based on real sound sources instead of virtualized one, shown with the project die Neukoms.
+The use of live streaming over mobile devices creates a sonotope, a sound space which is based on real sound sources instead of virtualized one, previously shown with the project die Neukoms.
 The sound produced by smartphones is embedded amongst the listeners, instead of the listeners being immersed by a conventional surrounding loudspeaker setup.
-The Cloudspeaker works in the same way, but instead of timbrally, it is timely organized.
+The Cloudspeaker works in the same way, but instead of temporal, its timbre is organized.

 To view a registration of the piece, with only a vague impression of the impact of the smartphones and the CLOUDspeaker, please follow this link: Limbic Limbo

 This work in progress, short SPWITROJGW, was commissioned by the Ensemble Werktag for their series of concerts held under the name „Funkloch on Air“.

 The three players have a set of pitches, which is changing for each of the five parts of the piece.
 The tempo of individual parts is given, as well as pitches and dynamics.
 The rhythmical structures are given in a score, to be chosen from, at the player‘s discretion.
 The synchronization between the players is achieved via a SuperCollider patch, prescribing tempo and deciding on length.
 The length of the parts can be somehow controlled by the performers by using the triggers they have available, triggering both samples and a counter, but is restricted by a maximum.
 In this way they can influence the length of the parts to the principal of whatever comes first, either the maximum amount of events for one part, or the time limit in bars which is on the part.
 The samples are organized in classes, the choice within a class is randomized, so the player doesn‘t know in advance of what to combine with.